Kate Gosselin Shares Touching Post As The Sextuplets Enter The Teenage Years

 Kate Gosselin is officially the mother of eight teenagers.
 The sextuplets just celebrated their 13th birthday, which has come as quite a shock to fans who have followed the Gosselin’s various reality television shows.
 Kate Plus 8 is the current show, but there has been at least one other.
-Kate and Jon Gosselin divorced and have been locked in a court battle for quite some time.
+Kate and Jon Gosselin divorced and had been locked in a court battle for quite some time.
 There has been plenty of drama surrounding them and their children, but TLC decided to keep them on the air.

 With the sextuplets turning 13, there has been a lot of talk about Kate Gosselin and how she parents her children.
 There is one set of twins older than the younger children, and they have been dubbed as defiant in recent years.
 While Gosselin doesn’t claim to be super mom, she has acknowledged that there is strict discipline in her home.
 Seeing the softer side of Kate is rare, but apparently, a birthday with this kind of significance brought it out.
 According to the Hollywood Gossip, Kate Gosselin shared a beautiful Instagram tribute to her sextuplets.
 She wrote words that many mothers could echo in their own situations, touching upon being there for her children always.
 Another photograph showed a preemie diaper like the ones the children wore while in the NICU after their birth.
 It was a sentimental day in the Gosselin household.